 The Pacific ocean is vast and filled with islands large and small, high and low.
-Each island has developed distinctive cultural traditions and has coconut basket that are completely unique to their island.
+Each island has developed distinctive cultural traditions and the weavers have devised unique ways to fashion coconut fronds into baskets that are completely unique to their island.

 In the mid-1970s and 1980s, Lynn learned a wide range of coconut basket styles from master weavers on the islands of Guam, Saipan, Palau, Yap, Pohnpei, Fiji and Tahiti.
 They represent a legacy of generosity and trust.

 Every coconut frond is different.
 The spacing between the leaflets changes from the base of the frond to the top.
 And, the length and width of each leaflet differs along the length of the frond and from tree to tree.
-For a symmetrical basket, you need to trim each leaflet as you work, measuring each one by eye.
-But even so each basket is as unique as the frond it is made from.
+In order to make a symmetrical basket, you need to trim each leaflet as you work, measuring each one by eye.
+But even so, each basket is as unique as the frond it is made from.

 Styles & origins